mzzavaa/the-juggling-company/content/pages/index.md

     title: Welcome
     subtitle: to the world of juggling
     text: >
-      Welcome to "The Juggling Company," a unique blend of technology and the art of juggling.
-Founded by Linda Mohamed, an AWS Hero based in Vienna, Austria, this platform aims to inspire and engage the community through innovative projects that combine cloud computing, AI, and the fascinating world of juggling.
+      The Juggling Company" is a unique blend of technology and the art of juggling.
+This platform aims to inspire and engage the community through innovative projects that combine cloud computing, AI, and the fascinating world of juggling.
     actions: